 All ground floor.

-Open plan studio accommodation with double bed, fitted kitchen area and sitting area with woodburning stove.
+Open plan studio accommodation with king size double bed, fitted kitchen area and sitting area with woodburning stove.
 Shower room with shower, basin and WC.

 Oil-filled electric heaters with woodburning stove in sitting area.
 Electric oven and hob, microwave, fridge, TV with Freeview, DVD, WiFi, selection of DVDs.
 Fuel, power and starter pack for woodburning stove inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 1 car.
 Pretty enclosed front patio garden with furniture and distant sea views.
 Sorry, no pets and no smoking.
 Shop and Post Office 10 mins walk, pub/restaurant 3 mins walk.
 Note: No children or infants.
 Note: This property has a check-in time of 4pm.